Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 Some legal stuff

 Visiting The Fixery is like asking for help from a knowledgable neighbour.
 We do our best, but there are many things we can’t fix.
-We might break your stuff, and we’ll ask you to sign a piece of paper to say that you accept that risk.
+There’s a very small chance we might break your stuff, and we’ll ask you to sign a piece of paper to say that you accept that risk.
 That said, most people are very pleased with what we do.